Corporate Speak Translator

 - Decoding what someone sent you: Your manager's email has four buzzwords and zero actual information.
 Paste it in and find out what they actually want.

-If you want other formal English styles, the Posh English Translator gives you the upper-class British version, and the Fancy English Translator takes everyday language up a notch.
-Both worth trying.
+If you want other formal English styles, the Posh English Translator gives you a more upper-class British tone, and the Fancy English Translator takes everyday language up a notch without leaning so hard on jargon.